JacquelynGarcia/M-AMAS/README.md

-# Multi-Agent Misinformation Analysis System — Website
+# Multi-Agent Misinformation Analysis System

 This repository contains the code for the public-facing project website.